athenalobo/Toycathon-Kodesplash/README.md

 # Toycathon-Kodesplash

-This project was built for Toycathon 2021 by a team of 5.
+This project was built for Toycathon 2021 and qualified for the Grand Finale.
+It was built by a team of 5.

 **What is Kodesplash?**